RJohnPaul/Fashion_Mnist_Model/README.md

 </div>
 </br>

-This Python script utilizes TensorFlow to build and train a neural network for classifying images from the Fashion MNIST dataset.
-The dataset comprises 70,000 grayscale images categorized into 10 classes of clothing.
+This py script utilizes TensorFlow to train a neural network for classifying images from Fashion MNIST dataset.
+The dataset consists of a set of 70,000 grayscale images categorized into 10 classes of clothing.

 ## Features